python/cpython/Doc/howto/functional.rst

             return x + y

 Which alternative is preferable?
-That's a style question; my usual view is to avoid using ``lambda``.
+That's a style question; my usual course is to avoid using ``lambda``.

-``lambda`` is quite limited in the functions it can define.
+One reason for my preference is that ``lambda`` is quite limited in the functions it can define.
 The result has to be computable as a single expression, which means you can't have multiway ``if... elif... else`` comparisons or ``try... except`` statements.
 If you try to do too much in a ``lambda`` statement, you'll end up with an overly complicated expression that's hard to read.
 Quick, what's the following code doing?

 ::